mundorum-lab/datasci/modules/data/README.md

 # Team `QR2.0`
 * `Giovana Kerche Bonás`
-	* `Responsible for architecting and developing the api-input component to transform into JSON.`
+	* `Responsible for architecting and developing the file-input and file-reader components to transform into JSON.`
 * `Gustavo Araújo Morais`
-	* `Responsible for architecting and developing the file-typing, this processes JSON data and send to data bus.`
+	* `Responsible for architecting and developing the api-input, this processes JSON data and send to data bus.`
 * `João Guilherme Alves Santos`
-	* `Responsible for architecting and developing the api-input component to transform into JSON.`
+	* `Responsible for architecting and developing the file-input and file-reader components to transform into JSON.`
 * `Raniery Rodrigues da SIlva`
-	* `Responsible for architecting and developing the file input component to transform into JSON.`
+	* `Responsible for architecting and developing the file typing component to transform into JSON.`
 * `Leonardo Livrare Martins`
-	* `Responsible for architecting and developing the file input component to transform into JSON.`
+	* `Responsible for architecting and developing the api-input component to transform into JSON.`

 # Message Types